 Since Urano Umaya was set, the area around Daihouji-temple prospered as a place of military importance, because many horses were bred there.
 Daihouji-temple was the center of Buddhist belief for people in the area and they presented many cultural properties such as Three-storied-pagoda to Daihouji-temple.

-The origin of Pagoda were Stupa in ancient India.
+The origin of Pagoda was Stupa in ancient India.
 Stupa were used as commemorative monuments and sacred relics could be kept safe and venerated in Stupa.
 The architectural structure of Stupa spread across Asia from India.
 Stupa introduced to Japan had Chinese-tower architecture style and originally developed to the existing style.

-Three story pagoda in Daihoj-templei was built in 1333.
+The three-story pagoda in Daihoj-templei was constructed in 1333.
 It is thought that some powerful samurai donated this pagoda as a symbol of their tombs.
-The head carpenter, who was invited from Tennouji-temple in Osaka, built this pagoda in the cutting edge Japanese architectural style of that time.
+The head carpenter, who was invited from Tennouji-temple in Osaka, built this pagoda in the cutting edge Japanese architectural style at that time.
 This pagoda uses no nails and is roofed with Japanese-cypress-bark shingles.
 Kaerumata(wooden supports for roof) and distinctive lattice patterns also preserve the pure Japanese style.
 The pagoda came to be known as the "Looking Back Pagoda", because it is so beautiful that people leaving the temple can't help turning around to have a last look at the pagoda.